 This workshop fellowship is an intensive dissertation writing workshop for a group of doctoral fellows coming from universities outside of Yale.
 Sarah Pettit Fellows will receive transportation, room, and board at Yale University; a research stipend; and the opportunity to have faculty in LGBT Studies at Yale closely engage with their work.
 Fellows may also petition to spend extra time in the Yale human sexuality archives after the workshop period.
 The fellowship is named in memory of the accomplished journalist and Yale alumna Sarah Pettit.

 A generous gift from Andrew Solomon ‘85 has enabled us to organize an annual competition for summer fellowships to support undergraduate research projects in sexuality studies, especially lesbian, gay, bisexual, and/or transgender studies.
-Stipend support of $4,000 to $5,000 is granted for 8-10 weeks of fulltime summer research.
+Stipend support is granted for 8-10 weeks of fulltime summer research.
 Freshmen, sophomores, and juniors are eligible to apply.

 FLAGS provides grants of up to $5,000 to Yale faculty and graduate students for research and course development.
 There are two cycles of grant competitions and awards every year, in the fall and spring semesters.